 Neck gaiter/face mask adds extra defense from the elements

-This one works really well as a mid layer, being that it just isn't quite as warm as the R3 from Patagonia.
-However, if you tend to stay active, the body heat retention is still really quite good. the neck gaiter that we mentioned above, which can be used as a face cover, does make a huge difference with blocking wind as well as retaining some of that heat.
+These best fleece jackets for men works really well as a mid layer, although it isn't quite as warm as some others on our list.
+However, if you tend to stay active, the body heat retention is still really quite good. the neck gaiter that we mentioned above, which can be used as a face cover, does make a huge difference with blocking wind, as well as retaining some of that heat.

 Even though there are options out there which offer thicker material and a bit more warmth, we feel like the Fortrez performs just as it was intended to.
 Perhaps this is best used as a level in your layering system.